 Liam: We didn’t make the cover of Sports Illustrated like Wood said we would, but the inside cover of Track & Field News was pretty cool.

 That race was the highlight of my career.
 I ended up breaking 4:00 in the mile, which was the amazing experience you’d expect it to be.
 But the 4×8… I still smile whenever I think about it.

 Erison Hurtault would go on to finish third at the NCAA Championships in the 400 meters that year, running 45.40 to set a still-standing school record.
 He would then run for Dominica in both the 2008 and 2012 Olympics.
 He retired from professional running in 2016 and now coaches the track team at New York University.

 Liam Boylan-Pett (the author) would go on to run 3:57 in the mile and run at the 2012 Olympic Trials in the 800 and 1500 meters.
 He retired from professional running in 2016.
-He now works for an ad agency and is a freelance journalist.
+He is the creator of LØPE Magazine.

 Mike Mark finished his three more years at Columbia and now works in finance in New York.

 Jonah Rathbun stopped running competitively after his Columbia career.
 He now works in finance in New York.

 Chris Miltenberg coached the Georgetown women’s team to an NCAA cross-country championship and is currently the head coach of the University of North Carolina track and field.

 Willy Wood left Columbia in 2014, and now runs Fast Track Recruiting, a college recruiting service for high school athletes.